memento-mori-universitas/learning-aws/resources/Professional Exam Guide.md

 # AWS Certified Solution Architect - Professional (SAP-CO2) Exam Guide

-The examam has four domains which covers the entirety of the exam.
+The exam has four domains which covers the entirety of the exam.

 1. Design Solutions for Organization Complexity